Azizwaukee/streaming-02-multiple-processes/README.md

 Python has pretty helpful error messages.
 When you get an error, read them carefully.

 - What error do you get?
+ERROR - ERROR while P1 inserting pet Buddy: database is locked

 ### Database Is Locked Error

 Do a web search on the sqlite3 'database is locked' error.

 - What do you learn?
+It means Database is locked" means that some other connection has an active connection
 - Once a process fails, it crashes the main process and everything stops.
+This can happen when multiple processes or threads try to access the same database file at the same time12.
+There are a few possible solutions to fix this error:

+You can create a backup of the database, which will have no locks on it, and then replace the original database with the backup copy

 ### Deadlock